cyclic-software/www/content/posts/build-a-linktree-clone-on-cyclic.md

 ---

-Nice so let’s add these components to the App.js and see what it looks like so far!
+Nice so let's add these components to the App.js and see what it looks like so far!

-In App.js, you’ll need to make sure import the following:
+In App.js, you'll need to make sure import the following:
 ```import './App.css';
 import Header from './components/Header'
 import Cyclinks from './components/Cyclinks'
 import Footer from './components/Footer'
 ```
-Then within the App function, you’ll need to replace the Create React App template with our three components inside the top level `<div>`.
+Then within the App function, you'll need to replace the Create React App template with our three components inside the top level `<div>`.
 ```
 function App() {
   return (